Arbitration

 May 20, 2021

 The great majority of personal injury lawsuits are settled before going to trial.
-Settlement may occur shortly after a lawsuit is filed or on the courthouse steps just before trial.
+Personal injury settlements may occur shortly after a lawsuit is filed or on the courthouse steps just before trial.
 Because of the inherent uncertainty of trial results, there can be major benefits in settling a case before it goes to trial.
-This article covers the…
+This…

 Read more →